DataDog/documentation/content/en/logs/indexes/_index.md

 #### Switch off, switch on

-You don't need your DEBUG logs... until you actually need them when your platform undergoes an incident, or want to carefully observe the deployment of a critical version of your application.
-Setup a 100% exclusion filter on the `status:DEBUG`, and toggle it on and off from Datadog UI or through the [API] when required.
+You might not need your DEBUG logs... until you actually need them when your platform undergoes an incident, or want to carefully observe the deployment of a critical version of your application.
+Setup a 100% exclusion filter on the `status:DEBUG`, and toggle it on and off from Datadog UI or through the [API][19] when required.

 {{< img src="logs/indexes/enable_index_filters.png" alt="enable index filters"  style="width:80%;">}}